otto-link/Hesiod/docs/user_manual/bake_and_export/bake_and_export.md

 - All exported files are saved directly in the **`my_graph_export`** directory.

 #### **Variants**

 - Variants are stored in subdirectories named **`variants.n`** (for example, `variants.1`, `variants.2`, etc.) inside **`my_graph_export`**.
 - The directory structure inside each variant folder mirrors that of the main export.
 - Each variant contains a full export generated with a different seed value.

-## Export Directory Structure

-When you perform a bake and export operation, the exported files are organized automatically according to the project name:

-If your project file is named my_graph.hsd, a directory named my_graph_export is created.

-This directory contains all exported files.

-Files are replaced if necessary, but existing files that are not part of the current export are kept.

-### Main Export

-Inside my_graph_export, a file named hesiod_bake.hsd is created.

-In this export graph, all nodes marked for export have their auto_export property set to true, ensuring that output files are generated automatically during graph computation.

-Each exported file name is adjusted and prefixed with the node’s label and ID to distinguish outputs from different nodes.

-All exported files are saved directly in the my_graph_export directory.

-### Variants

-Variants are stored in subdirectories named variants.n (for example, variants.1, variants.2, etc.) inside my_graph_export.
-The directory structure inside each variant folder mirrors that of the main export.
-Each variant contains a full export generated with a different seed value.

 ## What are Variants?